Hornbill-Docs/servicemanager-config/servicemanager-config/reporting/reports.md

 Generation of CSV, XLS, XLSX adhere to the maximum row limit you have set on your instance under the following system setting: api.xmlmc.queryExec.maxResultsAllowed

 Please also note that any hidden columns will only be excluded from the visual PDF output, with the data being included in the CSV, XLS and XLSX outputs.
-If you do not wish the data to be included in these output formats, the column should be removed from the report.
+If you do not wish the data to be included in these output formats, the column should be removed from the report.-->

 <!-- duplicate page: https://docs.hornbill.com/esp-config/reporting/reports -->